FACTS AND FIGURES

 CHECK OUT HOW GAP YEARS ARE REALLY SPENT (HINT: NOT PARTYING OR WASTING TIME)

-According to the American Gap Association, gappers overwhelmingly spend their time traveling, growing personally, exploring study options, and volunteering.
+According to the Gap Year Association, gappers overwhelmingly spend their time traveling, growing personally, exploring study options, and volunteering.

 AGA also reports that 90% of gap year students return to college within the year and those who did significantly outperformed their peers in terms of GPA.

 GAP YEARS HAVE BENEFITS WAY DOWN THE LINE